rybojones/rybojones.github.io/projects/data.md

 ---
 ### [Diabetes Mellitus Classification](https://www.kaggle.com/c/widsdatathon2021/overview)

-Collaborating with a team of close female peers, I am participating in the Women in Data Science 2021 Datathon organized by Kaggle.
-We are working to identify ICU patients with Diabetes Mellitus based on initial diagnostic data, with the aim to reduce mortality rate.
-We have been lucky to organize meetings with domain experts who provide valuable information.
-This exchange of information will enable us to create an ensemble method, utilizing medical research and data science to create a better performing model.
+Collaborating with a team of close female peers in the Women in Data Science 2021(WiDS) worldwide data-thon organized by Kaggle, we created an ensemble model utilizing XGBoost and Linear Regression to identify ICU patients with Diabetes Mellitus.
+We were able to achieve an AUC score a mere 0.010 below the winning submission score, placing us firmly in the top-half of submissions.
+This experience was both exciting and educational and I plan on participating in future Kaggle events frequently to get exposure to new methodologies and continually grow my knowledgebase.

 ---
 ### [Movie Recommendation System](https://github.com/rybojones/MSDA-Recommendation-System)